-The NJIT Center for Building Knowledge ("CBK") provides high-quality and training on EE in the State and on select aspects of NJCEP.
-In FY22, CBK will offer a series of activities designed to support and significantly expand the Clean Energy Learning Center ("CELC") offerings.
+The NJIT Center for Building Knowledge ("CBK") provides high-quality research, training, and technical assistance on EE in the state and on select aspects of NJCEP.
+In FY22, CBK will offer a series of activities designed to support and significantly expand the offerings of the Clean Energy Learning Center ("CELC"), which provides online education to the full range of stakeholders engaged with NJCEP.

-Project activities for the CBK include, but are not limited to, maintaining and expanding the CBK Advisory Group, updating and maintaining existing content and the CELC website, developing and adding new materials and content, and developing trainings and educational toolkits for various NJCEP program sectors, including but not limited to, commercial and industrial, residential, community solar, and workforce development.
+Project activities for the CBK include but are not limited to: maintaining and expanding the CBK Advisory Group, updating and maintaining existing content and the CELC website, developing and adding new materials and content, and developing trainings and educational toolkits for various NJCEP program sectors, including commercial and industrial, residential, community solar, and workforce development.